-If you wish to submit the form in advance of camp, please either email it to email@example.com or mail it to:
+If you wish to submit the form in advance of camp, please email it to email@example.com.

 You also have the option of submitting it in person at camp check-in.

 *Please note: we must have a copy of the physical/letter by no later than camp check-in.
-If you choose to submit your medical form in advance of camp via email or mail, you will be emailed confirmation of its receipt by Camp Director Heather Schlosberg.
+If you choose to submit your medical form in advance of camp via email, you will be emailed confirmation of its receipt by our camp staff.

 **Our camp does NOT have a specific form to fill out.
 Please refer to the guidelines provided above.

 1. All campers and camp staff will be required to complete an online questionnaire each day prior to arrival.
 This questionnaire will screen for COVID-19 symptoms and the link will be emailed the week prior to your camp start, as well as each morning before camp.

 2. Temperature checks will be conducted at check-in.